zzzkeil/wireguard-dnscrypt-tor-server/README.md

 ### Project start 2021.01.24

-#### status 2021.06.04 : systemd-resolved fixed to get systemsupdates
+#### status 2021.08.29 : systemd-resolved fixed to get systemsupdates
 ** whats working :
 * wireguard
 * dnscrypt
 * tor

+( some issues with .onion have to be fixed  / not working in this version )

 ## ** project target